mathias-ws/nvim/README.md

 - ripgrep
 - git

+## Latex

+For latex to work the following MacOS packages must be installed:

+- brew install --cask skim
+- brew install --cask mactex-no-gui

 ## Work and personal configuration

 To separate concerns and to use only the needed plugins a work mode has been implemented.